graphile/crystal/grafast/website/grafast/step-library/dataplan-pg/polymorphism.md

 :::info

-When building the `PgSource` for these tables, the subtables should have entries in `columns` for all of the shared columns, with `via: "item"` to indicate that those columns come via the 'item' relationship (replacing 'item' with whatever relation needs to be traversed to access the central table).
+When building the `PgSource` for these tables, the subtables should have entries in `columns` for all of the shared columns, with `via: "item"` (replacing `"item"` with the name of the relation that needs to be traversed to access the central table) to indicate that those columns come via the 'item' relationship.

 :::